afischoff/php-BirdBrainRobotServer/README.md

 php-BirdBrainRobotServer
 ========================

-A PHP wrapper for the Bird Brain Robot Server, written by Bird Brain Technologies
+A PHP wrapper for the Bird Brain Robot Server, written by BirdBrain Technologies LLC